khannasahab/beautiful-jekyll/hireme.md

 ---

 {: .box-plain}
-Gaurav Khanna <br/> Mobile App Engineer <br/> gaurav-khanna.in <br/> khannasahab.gaurav@gmail.com
+Gaurav Khanna <br/> Android architect <br/> Data enthusiast , Product <br/> gaurav-khanna.in <br/> khannasahab.gaurav@gmail.com

 {: .box-plain}
 **About me**<br/>Started my Professional journey in 2010 and fell in love with internet/software there after.
 I believe in user centric teams and Product Engineering.
 I like reading and writing tech blogs.
-I have experience with data driven development and I have been using it everywhere possible.
+I have experience with data driven development and I have been using it everywhere possible.<br/><br/>

-{: .box-plain}
-**Core Strength**<br/> Tech: OOPS, Android & Java, Product Management, git<br/>Product: I have a good eye for UX and I love to shape ideas into reality.

-{: .box-bordered}
-**Why am I a good candidate?**
-<br/><br/>
  I have always been an Engineer with users in the center of all solutions I have architected or programmed.
 I love to see ideas shaping into a real product.
 <br/><br/>
-I am good at having a sound communication with designers and developers which is a crucial aspect of any software development.
+I possess good communication and presentaion skills which are crucial aspects of working in any team.

+{: .box-plain}
+**Core Strength**<br/> Tech: OOPS, Android & Java, Product Management, git<br/>Product: I have a good eye for UX and I love to shape ideas into reality.